Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_gitops_basic/_index.md

     The script will:

   - Login to your Azure subscription using the SPN credentials
-  - Retrieve the cluster credentials (KUBECONFIG)
+  - Retrieve the cluster credentials (_kubeconfiguration_)
-  - Use Helm to deploy NGINX ingress controller
+  - Use Helm to deploy Nginx ingress controller
-  - Create the GitOps configurations and deploy the Flux controllers on the Azure Arc connected cluster
+  - Create the GitOps configuration and deploy the Flux controllers on the Azure Arc connected cluster
   - Deploy the ["Hello Arc"](https://github.com/microsoft/azure-arc-jumpstart-apps/tree/main/hello-arc/yaml) application alongside an Ingress rule to make it available from outside the cluster

     > **Disclaimer:** For the purpose of this guide, notice how the "*sync-interval 3s*" is set.
-The 3 seconds interval is useful for demo purposes since it will make the sync interval to rapidly track changes on the repository but it is recommended to have longer interval in your production environment (default value is 5min).
+The 3 seconds interval is useful for demo purposes since it will make the sync interval to quickly track changes on the repository but it's recommended to have longer interval in your production environment (default value is 5min).

 - Once the script will complete it's run, you will have the GitOps configuration created and all the resources deployed in your Kubernetes cluster.